 Academic Credit Internships integrate the students' academic study with practical experience in cooperating organizations.
 Through the integration of practical and academic experience, students enhance their academic knowledge in their area of study, their personal development, and their professional preparation.
 The teaching faculty and the on-site supervisors share in the educational process of interns.
 Any academic department/program/unit/faculty can develop their appropriate guidelines and procedures and structure regarding internships.
 However, for the purposes of legally minimizing the risk of liability and ensuring a safe and effective internship program for the University, students, faculty, and partner organizations, the following policy should be incorporated into any University-related internship program.
-For additional information, review the Risk Management Guidelines for Academic Credit Internships
+For additional information, review CSUCI's Risk Management Information on Academic Credit Internships.

-(CSU Channel Islands, 2011-2012 University Catalog)
+(CSU Channel Islands, 2019-2020 University Catalog)